-California is possibly the most famous state in the Union, or at least one of the most talked-about and discussed.
-Silicon Valley and Holywood are probably the two main things that California is famous for, but there are plenty of others.
+California is possibly the most famous state in the Union or at least one of the most talked-about and discussed.
+Silicon Valley and Holywood are probably the two main things California is famous for, but there are plenty of others.

 But, without further ado, let’s dive in and explore what is California famous for?